I’ve always been a big fan of a power nap but unfortunately, a quick sleep in the afternoon isn’t going to improve your local SEO.

 Sending out the right trust signals – both to Google and to the user – is always going to be a winner for you.

-I’ve written about the benefits of Google My Business listing and how to boost your SEO using the power of online reviews already but claiming your business and ensuring the information is correct on there is an essential first step for Google Search and Google Map citations for local business SEO.
+I’ve written about the benefits of Google Business Profile listing and how to boost your SEO using the power of online reviews already but claiming your business and ensuring the information is correct there is an essential first step for Google Search and Google Map citations for local business SEO.

 As you can see from the above, it’s important to keep on top of your citations around the web if you want to rank well on Google for local SEO.